BestTimesToVisit.com Logo

 transport

-The MyCiti bus system is a great, affordable way to get around Cape Town.
-Download the app to check schedules and plan your routes.
-Uber and Bolt are also readily available, but always confirm the price with the driver beforehand, especially at night.
+The MyCiti bus system is a convenient and affordable way to get around Cape Town.
+Download the app to plan your routes and check schedules.
+Uber and Bolt are also readily available, but always confirm the driver's details and car model before getting in.

 safety

 Be aware of your surroundings, especially at night.
-Avoid walking alone in poorly lit areas.
-Use Uber or Bolt for nighttime travel, and let someone know your plans.
-Stick to well-lit and populated areas.
+Avoid walking alone in poorly lit areas, and don't flash expensive jewelry or electronics.
+Stick to well-populated areas and use ride-sharing services instead of walking long distances at night.

 culture